- Posted by Lin Wilder

 - One of the many astounding points made by John Paul is his simple statement that it is not possible for man to completely deny God as has the “Anti-Word,” Satan, Serpent.

-Like most converts to faith, certain sins in my past have seemed insurmountable- occasionally, I look back with sorrow and even all of these years as a person of faith, feel embarrassed at my inability to think and behave as I would wish to.
+Like most converts to faith, certain sins in my past have seemed insurmountable- occasionally, I look back with sorrow and even all of these years as a person of faith, am frequently embarrassed at my inability to think and behave as I would wish to…charitably.

 Although I hesitate to write these words because they feel somehow arrogant, I am slowly sensing sin as different from what I have considered it to be and why CS Lewis wrote these words: